tianshengs/tianshengs.github.io/projects/DarAnalysis.md

 some of the spatial patterns?

 ### Data and Tools
-The data used for this activity is from **OpenStreetMap** and **Resilience Academy**.
+The data used for this activity are from **OpenStreetMap** and **Resilience Academy**.
 Dar es Salaam is one of the most mapped cities in OpenStreetMap, and most of the data used in this activity is from OpenStreetMap.
-Additional information of the subwards of Tanzania is also collected from
+Additional information of the subwards of Dar es Salaam is collected from
 Resilience Academy.

+Here are the specific data shpafiles that I used for my analysis:
+1. planet_osm from **OpenStreetMap**
+2. subwards from **Resilience Academy**

 The tool used for this activity is PostGIS in QGIS software.
 First of all, the OpenStreetMap database was downloaded from the [website](https://www.openstreetmap.org) and stored as an `.osm file`.
 Then, I ran the [`convertOSM.bat`](../osm_script/convertOSM.bat) script that parsed through the dsm_om.osm file and load relevant data into my